 Assemblymember Kansen Chu was elected in November 2014 to represent California’s 25th Assembly District, which includes the Alameda County communities of Fremont and Newark, and the Santa Clara County communities of Milpitas, San José and Santa Clara.
-Assemblymember Chu served as the Chair of Chair of the Arts, Entertainment, Sports, Tourism, and Internet Media Committee.
+Assemblymember Chu serves as the Chair of the Arts, Entertainment, Sports, Tourism, and Internet Media Committee.
 Additionally, he serves on the Assembly’s Insurance Revenue and Taxation Committee, Transportation Committee, and Water, Parks, and Wildlife Committee.
 In 2015, Chu led an important discussion on homelessness as the author of Assembly Bill 718, which would have prohibited the citation of individuals that have no option but to sleep in their vehicle.
 Assemblymember Chu also authored legislation which expanded CalWORK’s benefits for grieving mothers and improved safety for bicyclist and pedestrians—both of these were signed into law by Governor Jerry Brown.

 Kansen Chu previously served on the San José City Council for seven years.
 He was the first Chinese-American to serve on the region’s City Council.
 During this time, he made public health and environmental issues top priorities, passing legislation to require citywide green building standards and championed a ban on single-use plastic bags.
 He also spearheaded the installation of automatic heart defibrillators across San José as a way to save lives.